 Fast forward, next come all of the regulations on the weight of your bag.
 Hello, that was always a struggle to stay under the 50 pound weight limit.
 Right?
 Anyone else guilty of needing to move items at the check-in counter?
 We have all been there and done that and it is no fun.

 Plus if you are packing for a family, do you want to pay 4x the baggage fees?
-Or learn how to save money on those baggages fees?
+Or learn how to save money on those baggage fees?
+Then, you can save big on luggage over the long run.

 That was when this beautiful product entered my life.
 It weighed 4 pounds!
 It folded away for storage.
 There was so much space in there!
-You could fit a child! (side note… I never tried this, but it had plenty of space.)
+You could fit a child if you wanted! (side note… I never tried this, but it had plenty of space.)

 Invest in quality, lightweight luggage!